hsik0225/blog/schedule.md

 - Readings on Xerox PARC and Internet of Things during the 1990s (TBD) [Perusall]

 _In Class_
 - Class visit from [John Tinnell](http://johntinnell.com/), Director of Digital Studies Certificate
+- Teddy presentation

 *Homework #7 Due Friday, 11/5 by 11:59PM*